solana-labs/obsolete-spl-zk-token/README.md

 ### Enabling confidential transfers for a particular token holder
-Once confidential transfers are enabled for a SPL Token mint, a token holder can opt in to confidential transfers by executing the `ConfidentialTokenInstruction::CreateAccount` instruction and providing their confidential pubic encryption key.
+Once confidential transfers are enabled for a SPL Token mint, a token holder can opt in to confidential transfers by executing the `ConfidentialTokenInstruction::ConfigureAccount` instruction and providing their confidential pubic encryption key.

 The confidential token account address is a PDA derived from their normal token.